 Please review the policy on Requests for Grants & Subsidies, prior to filling out and submitting an application for the above noted grants.

-The policy, Support of the Arts Community, is available for your information.
+The Policy on Grants to Artists and Arts Organizations is available for your information.

 Capital Grants to Community Groups